murugavelkn/SQL-Training-Sessions/DataBase-Concept/SQL-Syntax/README.md

 Each SQL statement begins with any of the SQL keywords and ends with the semicolon (;).
-The semicolon is used in the SQL for separating the multiple Sql statements which are going to execute in the same call.
+The semicolon is used in the SQL for separating the multiple SQL statements which are going to execute in the same call.
 In this SQL tutorial, we will use the semicolon (;) at the end of each SQL query or statement.